yongheng1991/qec_net/README.md

 			Capsule Networks},
 			organizer={IEEE/CVF},
 			year={2019}
-		  },

-        @article{zhao2019quaternion,
-          title={Quaternion Equivariant Capsule Networks for 3D Point Clouds}, author={Zhao, Yongheng and Birdal, Tolga and Lenssen, Jan Eric and Menegatti, Emanuele and Guibas, Leonidas and Tombari, Federico}, journal={arXiv preprint arXiv:1912.12098},
-          year={2019}
 		  }

 ### Installation

 The code is based on PyTorch.
 It has been tested with Python 3.6+, PyTorch 1.1.0, CUDA 10.0(or higher) on Ubuntu 18.04.

-We suggest the users to buld the environment with anaconda.
+We suggest the users to build the environment with anaconda.

 Install batch-wise eigenvalue decomposition package:
 ```bash